subirkumarparida/subirkumarparida/README.md

 <h1 align="center">Hello World 👋, I'm Subir Parida</h1>
-<h3 align="center"> My research focuses on Machine Learning and Computer Vision applied to Face Recognition in Video, biases in and fairness of FR models </h3>
+<h3 align="center"> My research focuses on the application of Machine Learning and Computer Vision to Facial recognition in video surveillance, as well as biases and fairness in Face recognition models. </h3>
 <!-- Placed in between organizations and technology, I am committed and enthusiastic in what I do -->

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=subirkumarparida&label=Profile%20views&color=0e75b6&style=flat" alt="subirkumarparida" /> </p>